mhorga/mhorga.github.io/_posts/2015-08-25-ios-persistence-with-nscoder-and-nskeyedarchiver.markdown

 }
 {% endhighlight %}

 Now run the app, create a few date entries, close the app and run it again.
 You should now see that the array is being persisted.
 That was easy.
 But what about complex objects graphs such as arrays of custom objects?
-In this case we need to complement the use of `NSKeyedArchiver` and `NSKeyedUnarchiver` with protocols they will need to implement, __NSCoder__ and __NSDecoder__ respectively.
+In this case we need to complement the use of `NSKeyedArchiver` and `NSKeyedUnarchiver` with the __NSCoding__ protocol they will need to implement.

 Until next time!